 As the community stabilizes, it begins developing the cultural elements that distinguish it from the broader internet.
 Members coin terms.
 Recurring jokes become memes.
 Certain posts or events become shared reference points.
 Newcomers begin to notice that there is a "way things are done" in this community that differs from other places online.

 This stage is where specialized language emerges--the linguistic markers that will become the subculture's most distinctive feature.
+As communities develop their own vocabulary, they also begin establishing how online norms form around acceptable communication.
 The cryptocurrency community develops terms like "HODL," "to the moon," "diamond hands," and "WAGMI."
 The fitness community creates "natty or not," "noob gains," and "bro split."
 Gaming communities generate vast vocabularies of terms for strategies, player types, and in-game phenomena that are incomprehensible to outsiders.

 Stage 3: Identity Consolidation